Best Pillows for Acid Reflux & GERD

-The best pillow to alleviate or altogether avoid acid reflux and/or GERD is a wedge pillow that is designed to keep the torso elevated.
+The top-recommended pillow to alleviate or altogether avoid acid reflux and/or GERD is often a wedge pillow that is designed to keep the torso elevated.
 Stomach acid is prevented from burning through the air passage or esophageal lining during sleep.
-The best acid reflux pillows or GERD are typically elevated between 30-45 degrees or 6-8 inches.
-See our top picks reviewed below!
+The most effective acid reflux pillows for a good night's sleep are typically elevated between 30-45 degrees or 6-8 inches.

 People who often experience acid reflux are prone to having it when lying on their backs on normal pillows.
 Remedy for this is easy; just try having something lodged on your back so that you don’t lie flat on your back.
 More often than not, acid reflux is solved through this, without the need for costly apparatuses and whatnot, which is what makes having one of the best pillows for acid reflux or GERD important.

 A wedge pillow is better than using several pillows stacked together.
 The latter can be very uncomfortable and it can also flatten after several nights of sleeping with it.
 Wedge pillow effectively elevates the head, shoulders, and torso keeping the contents of the stomach where they are and not refluxing toward the esophagus.

 Wedge pillows are recommended for both back and side sleepers, as it doesn’t cause tension around the shoulders and neck.
 You don’t have to worry about waking up feeling any stiffness.
 There are tons of effective wedge pillows sold on the market and you don’t have to get them from expensive medical supply stores.

 Reviews For The Top 4 Wedge Pillows Made For Sleeping With Acid Reflux & GERD